Gururajnrao/Schema-validation/README.md

-# Python_scripts
+# Schema validation

-1. Script to Parse yaml and validate the Schema
+Script to Parse yaml and validate the Schema